stemar/vagrant-ubuntu-18-04/README.md

 > You will see many red line warnings from `apt-get` during provisioning but let the script finish,
 > most of them are not fatal errors.

-You can prepend the `vagrant up` command with these environment variables or you can edit `Vagrantfile`.
+If you want to override the defaults, you can prepend the `vagrant up` command with these environment variables or you can edit `Vagrantfile`.

 ### PROJECTS_DIR